 Thursday, June 26, 2008

-What makes an acidemic film?
+What makes an Acidemic film?
 Well, it's about FREEDOM!
 It's beyond duality, it means doing whatever you want - sticking it to the man if he gets in your way, but doing it with LOVE.
 What makes an artist free?
 Well it's about the doors of perception being wiped clean to see reality as it truly is, infinite (to paraphrase Aldous Huxley).
-That doesn't necc. mean it's a drug film, because there's plenty of drug films just as inhibited and hung up as straight films.
+That doesn't necessarily mean it's a drug film, because there's plenty of drug films just as inhibited and hung up as straight films.
 No, it means the makers of the film either encourage or allow a perspective free of the usual dubious moral hand-wringing and punishments for transgression against the patriarchy.
-Seriously, how many films pretend to be badass, and then have it all be a dream, or the antihero decides to give themselves up, or the fallen women throws herself in front of a bullet so her true love can marry the boring socially acceptable gal?
-Or what about the lesbian couple who have to get shot at the end, or else Jessica Stein picks some beige normie instead of her hot girlfriend, or it's aaalll a dream?
+Seriously, how many films pretend to be badass, and then turn it into a stern cautionary tale as the badass learns she can't have children because she fucked up her DNA, so she kills herself because a world without the pitter-patter of ugh.. you get the picture; or the antihero decides to give themselves up because "we blew it," or the fallen women (of color) throws herself in front of a bullet so her true (white) love can marry the boring socially acceptable (white) gal?
+Or what about the lesbian couple who have to get shot at the end, or else Jessica Stein picks some beige normal safety-first Clyde instead of her hot girlfriend, or it's aaalll a dream?

-Here's 10 movies that are truly free, truly alive, truly... acidemic!
+Here's 10 movies that are truly free, truly alive, truly...
+Acidemic!
 Take that, AFI with your moronic categories like Sports and courtroom.
-Here are some Acidemic Top Tens:

 1. Over the Edge (pictured above)

 3. Dazed and Confused